ChrisWise07/ML-for-Qubit-Control-Honours-Thesis/readme.md

 ## Furture Work
 1. Implement divide and conquer approach for the sequential matrix products used in final timestep unitary computation
-2. Add encoder-only transformer to learn control pulse disortion
+2. Add encoder-only transformer to learn control pulse distortion
 3. Perform gradient-based optimisation of control pulses with transformer-based qubit simulator
 4. Extend deduction of qubit-environment interactions to two qubit systems
 5. Reimplement Monte Carlo qubit simulator in Mojo 🔥